dpukhkaiev/BRISE2/main-node/Resources/README.md

     - `MaxTimeToRunTask` - `float`.
 Maximum time to run each task in seconds.
 In case of exceeding the task will be terminated.

 - `ModelConfiguration` - section with the configuration related to the prediction model creating process.
+    - `minimalTestingSize` - `float`.
+A minimum possible fraction that specifies an amount of data for testing the created prediction model.
-    - `ModelTestSize` - `float`.
+    - `maximalTestingSize` - `float`.
 A fraction that specifies an amount of data for testing the created prediction model.
     - `MinimumAccuracy` - `float`.
 A minimum accuracy that model should provide before making any predictions/testing.
     - `ModelType` - `string`.
 Type of prediction model.
 Currently available `regression`.